loopandlearn/news/docs/edition/2025-09-20.md

 - - -

 ## Save the Date

+> Thinking about **swiitching** to **twiist**?

-We have an inside perspective on [Sequel’s new twiist AID system](https://www.twiist.com/), which employs an earlier iteration of the Loop algorithm, and we’re excited to share it with the community!
-This session will highlight real experiences from people who have transitioned from Loop to twiist, along with practical tips for anyone considering (or preparing for) that switch.
-(NEED DATE We’re targeting mid-October.
-I’d like to do it before the 20th or if not, then November)
+On October 16, our panelists will share a user’s perspective on [Sequel’s new twiist AID system](https://www.twiist.com/). *twiist* is based upon an earlier iteration of the Loop algorithm, and we're excited to share *twiist* users insights with the community!
+This session will highlight real experiences from people who have transitioned from the *Loop* app to *twiist*, along with practical tips for anyone considering (or preparing for) that swiitch.
+We are targeting 16 October for this event, but the time is still TBD.

+Those who join us will have the opportunity to ask questions directly of our panelists.
+If you can't make it, the session will be recorded so you can watch later.

 - - -